The charming French town Chamonix initially rose to international fame in 1924 as the first host of the Winter Olympics

 Located in the Haute-Savoie department of the Auvergne-Rhône-Alpes region of France between the peaks of the Aiguilles Rouges and Aiguille du Midi

-This July my husband and I celebrated our 25th wedding anniversary and because I am an avid animal lover–especially koalas and kangaroos, we had planned for 5 years to go to Australia.
+This July my husband and I celebrated our 25th wedding anniversary and because I am an avid animal lover–especially koalas and kangaroos, we had planned for 5 years to go to Australia, instead we traveled to Chamonix, France.
 Unfortunately, because of the Coronavirus outbreak our trip had been cancelled, so we decided to travel to France, the town of Chamonix and the Mont-Blanc mountain, which is the Haute-Savoie region.

 My husband had already requested the time off from work, and we had the space reserved for our two dogs at the the Hundepension (dog kennel), we decided to use that time to travel someplace else.

 We moved from United States to Germany in 2017 so we could travel more, and there was still a lot of Europe we hadn’t seen.
 I absolutely adore the mountains and have seen the German, Austrian, and Swiss Alps, but we had never seen the French Alps.
 My mother was a former French teacher, and I had 15 years of French over the years, but never spent any length of time in France-besides a few days in Paris.
 We decided since we had the time and opportunity, 2 weeks in the French and Swiss Alps would be an appropriate alternative to Australia and New Zealand.

 The charming French commune Chamonix initially rose to international fame in 1924 as the first host of the Winter Olympics.
 Located in the Haute-Savoie department of the Auvergne-Rhône-Alpes region of France between the peaks of the Aiguilles Rouges and Aiguille du Midi.